nuevosoftwarehouse/android-guideline/README.md

 # Android Guideline
-List of Architecture and Code guidelines at Nuevo when developing for Android platform.
+List of Architecture and Code guidelines at Nuevo Softwarehouse when developing for Android platform.